-Since 2012 he has worked on the advisory board of a project by Génériques, the French immigration history NGO, which collects oral testimony from activists involved in immigration issues and promotes the public use of these interviews.
+From 2012 to 2015 he worked on the advisory board of a project by Génériques, the French immigration history NGO, collecting oral testimony from activists involved in immigration issues and promoting promotes the public use of these interviews.

-He writes for a wide readership, including activists, with reviews and articles appearing in academic and non-academic publications, and gives talks in a range of venues, for example, Housmans Bookshop in London, and Les Reclusiennes, a five day open air festival in south-western France.
+He writes for a wide readership, including activists, with reviews and articles appearing in academic and non-academic publications, and gives talks in a range of venues, for example, Housmans Bookshop in London, and Les Reclusiennes, an open air festival of ideas in south-western France.
 He was invited by the Mayor of Paris to attend the re-naming of a Parisian square after the human rights activist, Saïd Bouziri, and by the British Ambassador to France to attend commemorative events for the twentieth anniversary of the opening of the Channel Tunnel.
 He has been interviewed for Radio City Talk, the French journal Contretemps, and the French History Network Blog, for which he also blogs on current affairs.

-Between 2012 and 2015, he has given over 20 conference and seminar papers in the UK and abroad, at St Antony’s College, Oxford, the University of Paris 10 – Nanterre, Leicester University, York University, the Maison Française, Oxford, the Institute of Historical Research, London, the University of Paris 8 – St Denis, the Maison de l’Europe, Paris, Harvard University, Cardiff University, Sciences Po – Bordeaux, the University of Bordeaux 2, the University of Oldenburg, Manchester University, Durham University, Southampton University, Lancaster University, Queen’s University, Belfast, Portsmouth University, St Andrews University, Newcastle University, the University of Rouen, Chichester University, Aston University, Brunel University, Strathclyde University and the University of Tours.
+Between 2012 and 2017, he has given over 30 conference and seminar papers in the UK and abroad, at St Antony’s College, Oxford, the University of Paris 10 – Nanterre, Leicester University, York University, the Maison Française, Oxford, the Institute of Historical Research, London, the University of Paris 8 – St Denis, the Maison de l’Europe, Paris, Harvard University, Cardiff University, Sciences Po – Bordeaux, the University of Bordeaux 2, the University of Oldenburg, Manchester University, Durham University, Southampton University, Lancaster University, Queen’s University, Belfast, Portsmouth University, St Andrews University, Newcastle University, the University of Rouen, Chichester University, Aston University, Brunel University, Strathclyde University and the University of Tours.

 Daniel is the author of over 20 articles and contributions to edited volumes, and his book Immigrants And Intellectuals: May ’68 And The Rise of Anti-Racism in France, published in paperback by Merlin Press in 2012, has been acclaimed in reviews in both the UK and France.

-His research interests include: the history of social movements, especially the international movements of 1968; intertwined histories of migration, racism and anti-racism in France from the 1930s to the present day; New Left parties in France and Italy; reactions of the Right to 1968 in France; transnational relations between social movements, especially between France and the UK, and between France and Italy; and the history of transport and mobility.
+His research interests include: the history of social movements, especially the international movements of 1968; intertwined histories of migration, racism and anti-racism in France from the 1930s to the present day; relationships between the state and protest movements in France; transnational relations between social movements, especially between France and the UK, and between France and Italy; and the history of transport and mobility.

-He is currently working on a new history from below of how passengers have interacted with public transport and state authorities in postwar France, with particular reference to the suburban commuters’ revolt of 1970, and the introduction of free transport in some French towns since 1971.
+He is currently working on a new history from below of how passengers have interacted with public transport and state authorities in postwar France, with particular reference to the suburban commuters’ revolt of 1970 and the introduction of free transport in some French towns since 1971.
 This is a multi-layered study, examining the impact of class, gender and regional inequality, and includes the outer suburbs of Paris; provincial cities including Bordeaux, Limoges and Toulouse; and the rural departments of Corrèze, Dordogne and Lot; and transnational debates across Europe about free transport.

-From 2005 to 2009 he served on the Executive Committee of the Association for the Study of Modern and Contemporary France (ASMCF), and he has been Chair of ASMCF’s North West Regional Group since its launch at Edge Hill University in 2006.
-In 2012 he was appointed to the Editorial Board of the journal Modern and Contemporary France, to which he was reappointed for a second three year term in 2015.
-In 2009 he was elected to the Steering Committee of History UK (HE), and was re-elected for a second three year term in 2012.
+From 2005 to 2009 he served on the Executive Committee of the Association for the Study of Modern and Contemporary France (ASMCF), and he has been Chair of ASMCF’s North West Regional Group since its launch at Edge Hill in 2006.
+Since 2012 he has been on the Editorial Board of the journal Modern and Contemporary France.
+From 2009 to 2015 he served as an elected member of the Steering Committee of History UK (HE).

 Having experienced a range of different institutions, he is very aware of what is special about what History at Edge Hill has to offer students: the unusual combination of a proud record of widening access to higher education with a level of individual support comparable to that of more traditional universities.